 As per history specialist Spencer Weart, the utilization of more than one term to portray various facets of a similar phenomenon tracks the advancement of researchers’ comprehension of the issue.

-In the late 1800s, researchers were theorizing that industrialization, driven by the consuming of petroleum products for energy, could possibly alter the environment.
+In the late 1800s, researchers were theorizing that industrialization, driven by the consumption of petroleum products for energy, could possibly alter the environment.
 For a long time, however, they didn’t know whether cooling (because of the impression of daylight from contamination) or warming (because of ozone-depleting substances) would rule.

 The year 1970s shows that the warming condition would rise up and it would be worse than compared to previous years.
 However, this phase, later on, begins to be known as global warming.